earthly/earthly/docs/earthfile/earthfile.md

 #### Description

-The `LOCALLY` command can be used inplace of a `FROM` command, which will cause earthly to execute all commands under the target directly on the host system, rather than inside a container.
+The `LOCALLY` command can be used in place of a `FROM` command, which will cause earthly to execute all commands under the target directly on the host system, rather than inside a container.
 Commands within a `LOCALLY` target will never be cached.
 This feature should be used with caution as locally run commands have no guarantee they will behave the same on different systems.